redhat-cip/dci-openshift-agent/README.md

   $ export KUBECONFIG=/home/<user>/<clusterconfigs-path>/kubeconfig
   $ oc get nodes
   ```
+A copy of the generated kubeconfig file will be attached to the job files section in DCI.

 2. Using the GUI/API

 Obtain the credentials generated during the installation from /home/`<user>`/`<clusterconfigs-path>`/ocp_creds.txt in the jumphost.